Updated February 10, 2023

-Kanban is a pull (demand-driven) system, meaning the purchasing signal isn’t reliant on estimated or forecasted usage, but the actual physical movement of the product.
+Kanban is a pull (demand-driven) system, meaning the purchasing signal isn’t reliant on estimated or forecasted usage but rather on the actual physical movement of the product.
 Those cards you see on the store shelves?
 Those are Kanban cards that trigger an order to be placed once a certain quantity is left in stock.
-This helps to avoid over purchasing during slow periods.
-However, large spikes in requirements are also not accounted for and may cause a shortage, making Kanban best suited for items that have a relatively level and stable demand.
-Staple items that are regularly consumed and replenished are the perfect fit.

 Rule #1: Never pass on defective dental products.
 Upon receiving, and preferably before signing the packing slip, deliveries should be looked over and confirmed to be accurate (what you ordered) and fit for use.
 Pushing damaged or incorrect product upstream puts you at risk of a shortage, as well as risking having to pay for unusable items.

 Rule #2: Only take what you need.
 Do not hoard or keep your dental items in various locations.
 Remember the toilet paper scare of 2020?
 Kanban is not built to withstand spikes in demand.
-Falsifying demand by pulling product to hold rather than use causes over buying, hurts your bottom line, and risks a stockout.
+Falsifying demand by pulling supply to hold in secondary areas rather than use causes over-buying and creates waste, hurting your bottom line.

 Your Kanban tags should be placed at the reorder point and contain the following information: